Muons-Technology/muons-server-r-d/README.md

-PORT=5050

-next step:
+PORT = 5050

-replace the "port" with "5050" in the server.js file
+replace the process.env.port with the number "5050" remove this line of code here require('dotenv').config();